Segger Microcontroller Systems

-Segger Microcontroller, founded in 1992, is a private company involved in the embedded systems industry.
+Segger Microcontroller is a private company involved in the embedded systems industry.
 It provides products used to develop and manufacture four categories of embedded systems: real-time operating systems (RTOS) and software libraries (middleware), debugging and trace probes, programming tools (integrated development environment (IDE), compiler, linker), and in-system programmers (Flasher line of products).
 The company is headquartered in Monheim am Rhein, Germany, with remote offices in Gardner, Massachusetts; Milpitas, California; and Shanghai, China.

 History

 Segger Microcontroller was founded in 1992 by Rolf Segger in Hilden, Germany.
 The first product was the real-time operating system (RTOS), now named embOS.
 It was followed by emWin two years later.
 Initial products focused on RTOS and middleware products.
 However, the company later produced ISP-programming tools (Flasher) and debug probes (J-Link).
 In 2015, Segger introduced Embedded Studio, their cross-platform IDE for central processing units conforming to the ARM architecture, though recent versions are also used by RISC-V. All products are developed, maintained and updated in Germany except for Embedded Studio, which is primarily developed by a team of developers in the United Kingdom.